terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner-kafka/README.md

 ## Overview

-This illustrates a reference implementation of Senzing using AWS Simple Queue Service (SQS) as the queue and PostgreSQL as the underlying database on the Amazon Elastic Container Service (ECS) in EC2 mode.
+This illustrates a reference implementation of Senzing using Kafka as the queue and
+PostgreSQL as the underlying database on the Amazon Elastic Container Service (ECS) in EC2 mode.